JuliaComputing/NgSpice.jl/README.md

 ```

-Note: It is not necessary for `.cir` to be placed in `bin` folder as long as full path is specified.
+*Note*: It is not necessary for `.cir` to be placed in `bin` folder as long as full path is specified.

----
+Additional to usual plot parameters, different modes of retrieval can be set with:<br>
-Plotting syntax:  `plot -x space seperated vectorlist` where `x` takes following modes:
+  `plot -x space seperated vectorlist` <br>
+  where `x` takes following modes:

 | Modes | Description |
 |---------|-------|